-The California Indian Museum and Cultural Center Outreach Program provides three engaging educational presentations geared to people of all ages.
-The outreach program includes discussion, digital media and hand-on activities.
+The California Indian Museum and Cultural Center Outreach Program provides engaging educational programming geared to people of all ages.
 It is great for class curriculum, groups, organizations, events and more.
 Please contact us, at least two weeks before your preferred date, to book yours in advance.

 For more information or to book a program, please contact:

 707-579-3004 ext.
 241

 Native STEM Maker Program & Field Trip